May 11, 2026

 Negative responses to engagement questions indicate areas that managers need to address to improve morale.

-Assessing Work-Life Balance
+Assessing Work-Life Balance and Well-being

 A supportive work-life balance is crucial for maintaining high morale, employee happiness, and productivity.
 Surveys will need to gauge employees’ feelings about their workload to identify potential burnout risks.